-Prerequisite: Completion of MATH 135. oThe course explores the branches of engineering, the functions of an engineer, and the industries in which engineers work.
+The course explores the branches of engineering, the functions of an engineer, and the industries in which engineers work.
 Explains the engineering education pathways and explores effective strategies for students to reach their full academic potential.
 Presents an introduction to the methods and tools of engineering problem solving and design including the interface of the engineer with society and engineering ethics.
 Develops communication skills pertinent to the engineering profession.
 (C-ID: ENGR 110) (CSU, UC, AVC)